JJ/granada-off/text/university.md

 president office.

 The university cafeterias are also good reasons for visiting any of them.
-The *café con leche* is often awful, and myth says that in occassions number-twos inducing, but also awfully cheap, and there is great, funny and knowledgeable company.
+The *café con leche* is often awful, and myth says that, in ocassions, number-twos inducing, but also awfully cheap, and there is great, funny and knowledgeable company.
 Every one of them has a library where old and dusty tomes are housed, and you can go through while you hide from the heat, or the rain, or if you actually are looking for a